What is Medicare Part D? (Coverage Details for 2025)

 There are two ways to get prescription drug coverage through Medicare: Medicare Part D or Medicare Advantage plans that include Part D. The good news is you enroll for either policy the same way on Medicare.gov.

 Who is eligible for Medicare Part D?
-Part D is not available until you turn 65.
+Part D is unavailable until you turn 65.
 There are specific enrollment periods around your 65th birthday when you can sign up for Medicare prescription drug coverage:

 - Initial Enrollment Period (IEP): Starts three months before you turn 65 and ends three months after your birthday month